 BROOKLYN, NEW YORK — Companies and other enterprises that use data loss prevention (DLP) software to prevent data breaches may actually make themselves more vulnerable to attack, two researchers said today (July 17) at the Summercon 2015 hacker conference here.

 That's because many DLP products have easily exploitable security holes, Kelly Lum of Tumblr and Zach Lanier of Accuvant explained.
 Because DLP software often runs with high system privileges, those security flaws can lead to successful attacks on other applications or on the operating system itself.
+(To be fair, the same can be said for even the best antivirus software.)

 In fact, the researchers argued, since DLP software is far from foolproof, and a smart computer user will know how to evade it, it might be best not to run it at all.